joefg/joefg.github.io/README.md

 2. Make your change-- new post in `posts/` or otherwise.

 3. Rebase onto `main` and push.
-The GitHub Action should take care of the rest.
+Cloudflare will take care of everything else.

 ## Colophon